This policy was last updated in November 2013.

 If you are a user of My Out-Law then cookies will remember your identity to help deliver the My Out-Law service.
 Cookies will also track what content you use, as described in the text shown to you when you signed up to the service and in the 'What do we use personal information for?' section above.
 This helps us to understand our users' needs and helps us to improve Out-Law.com.

 Transferring information overseas

-Outside the UK, Pinsent Masons has offices in Dubai, Doha, Singapore, Hong Kong, Beijing, Shanghai, Paris, Munich, and Istanbul.
+Outside the UK, Pinsent Masons has offices in Beijing, Doha, Dubai, Dublin, Düsseldorf, Hong Kong, Madrid, Melbourne, Munich, Paris, Shanghai, Singapore and Sydney.
 It is possible therefore that your details or information collected may be available to these offices.
 However, we have taken all steps necessary to ensure that your information is adequately protected where it is transferred to a jurisdiction whose data protection laws are not as strict as the UK.

 You can ask for a copy of the information we hold about you at any time (for which we may charge a small fee).
 We will also correct any inaccuracies in your information at your request.

 If you have any queries concerning your personal information or any questions on our use of the information, please contact our editor, Matthew Magee.